Dr. Jekyll & Sister Hyde

 Review:

-This was a film I didn’t realize existed until I started to seek out all of the versions of the Robert Louis Stevenson’s The Strange Case of Dr. Jekyll and Mr. Hyde.
-At this point I know I’ve seen the more early ones and finally got around to seeing this one, not realizing that it was a Hammer production.
-The name gave a bit away as well so I was intrigued to check this out.
-The synopsis is a Victorian scientist tests a serum that transforms him into a sensuous murderess.
+This was a film I didn’t realize existed until I started to seek out all of the versions of Robert Louis Stevenson’s The Strange Case of Dr. Jekyll and Mr. Hyde.
+At this point of the first time seeing this, I had watched the early takes.
+It wasn’t until settling in that I realized this was a Hammer production.
+What the title was alluding to intrigued me, having seen Dr. Jekyll and Ms. Hyde growing up.

-We actually start this film near the end with Dr. Henry Jekyll (Ralph Bates).
-He kills a woman and we get a glimpse of a poster looking for a tall, man who wears dark clothes that is murdering women.
-There’s a blind man that alerts the police as he can hear Dr. Jekyll go by, trying to flee.
-It then gives us a voice-over narration to tell us the events that led us there.
+We start this story near the end with Dr. Henry Jekyll (Ralph Bates) stalking a woman.
+He kills her and we get a glimpse of a poster that is looking for a murderer in Whitechapel.
+They’re looking for a man in a tall hat who wears dark clothes.
+The victims have all been women.
+There’s a blind man that alerts the police as he can hear Dr. Jekyll trying to flee.
+It then gives us a voice-over narration by Henry, telling us the events that led us here.

 Professor Robertson (Gerald Sim) meets with a young woman, Susan Spencer (Susan Brodrick).
-This is our introduction that Professor Robertson is extremely interested in the ladies.
-They’re going to the same place as it turns out she is moving in with her mother Mrs. Spencer (Dorthy Alison) and her brother Howard (Lewis Fiander).
-Dr. Jekyll lives in the flat below them.
+This is our introduction that Professor Robertson is fond of the ladies.
+They’re going to the same place as it turns out she is moving in with her mother Mrs. Spencer (Dorthy Alison) and her brother Howard (Lewis Fiander) to the same flat where Dr. Jekyll lives.
+He’s in the lower one.

-Both Professor Robertson and Dr. Jekyll are men of science.
-Dr. Jekyll is coming up with a way to prevent diseases, but Professor Robertson shoots down the idea of how long it will take.
+Both Prof. Robertson and Dr. Jekyll are men of science.
+Dr. Jekyll is working on a way to prevent diseases, but Professor Robertson shoots down the idea of how long it will take.
 This alters Dr. Jekyll’s path to new research.
 He’s in need of bodies and his friend Byker (Philip Madoc) introduces him to William Burke (Ivor Dean) and William Hare (Tony Calvin).

 The first results that Dr. Jekyll has to show is that he’s kept a fly, which only survives about 24 hours to live for three days.
-Professor Robertson asks about what he did and the two butt heads on the sex of the creature.
-Dr. Jekyll does reveal that he uses women hormones in his serum as they stay younger looking than men longer.
+Prof. Robertson asks about what he did and the two butt heads on the sex of the creature.
+Dr. Jekyll reveals that he used women's hormones in his serum as they stay younger looking longer than men.

 During his experiments, Susan is interested in getting to know Dr. Jekyll, but he blows her off.
 He continually needs more bodies and is hiding this fact from her.
-Burke and Hare are getting them in nefarious ways until they’re discovered, which causes Dr. Jekyll to take on that task with murderous ways.
-He finally tests it and it doesn’t have the effects he was expecting, it turns him into Sister Hyde (Martine Beswick).
-Much like in other versions, the more he takes it, the stronger that she becomes to the point where he has to decide before it is too late.
+Burke and Hare resort to nefarious ways in order to keep up until they’re discovered, which causes Dr. Jekyll to take on that task in a similar, murderous way.
+He finally tests his serum on himself and it doesn’t have the effects he was expecting.
+It turns him into Mrs. Hyde (Martine Beswick).
+Much like in other versions, the more he takes it, the stronger that she becomes to the point where he must decide what to do before it is too late.

-The obvious one is having Burke and Hare as characters.
+Something that I forgot until rewatching is that this also brings in the real criminals of Burke and Hare as characters.
 If you don’t know who they were, they’re probably two of the most famous body snatchers in history.
 They made a living at first grave robbing for scientists to conduct research which would lead to things like advancement in anatomy and more understanding of the human body.
-I’m not entirely sure if they actually killed people in order to continue to make money as I’ve never looked fully into the story.
-I thought that was a good touch though and deepens the story for those who know who they were.
+I thought that was a good touch since it gives Dr. Jekyll the idea that in order to keep up with his needs of bodies and people aren’t passing away from natural causes fast enough, other means are needed for his research.
+There’s also an interesting angle here where the doctor asks Susan what she would do, but talking it out in allegories.
+How he frames it makes him feel justified.

 The other major one is the fact that they’re using the story of Jack the Ripper as well.
 This movie is claiming that Dr. Jekyll was the ripper, which would make sense.
 He is a man of science.
 The attacks on the women from the ripper were thought to have been done by a surgeon or someone with medical training with how precise they are.
-It makes this story not being the most original, but I love incorporating all of this into the story of Jekyll and Hyde.
+Since Stevenson’s story is only a novella, it makes sense to incorporate it into something like that.
+It doesn’t make it the most original, but definitely adds depth.

 My Rating: 7.5 out of 10